tytydraco/yessleep/out/Im_a_trucker_on_a_highway_that_doesnt_exist_You_should_never_pick_up_hitchhikers.md

 Then I bolted for the truck.

 It was seconds before she realized what was happening and even longer before she started after me.
-By the time the thing, the \*not-\*Myra, reached me, the doors were already locked.
+By the time the thing, the not-Myra, reached me, the doors were already locked.
 I was already rolling away.

 Her face was something entirely inhuman.
 Her eyes dripped like melted wax from her empty sockets, and her hair peeled off in clumps.
 “No!” she screeched.
 “I love you!
 Don’t leave me!”